How Much Do Bloggers Make? Helpful Examples + How to Earn $100k a Month!

 How Blogs Get Organic Traffic from Google

-My personal favorite way of generating traffic to my blogs is through organic traffic from Google and other search engines.
+One of the best ways, and my personal favorite way, of generating traffic to blogs is through organic traffic from Google and other search engines.
 If you are unaware, Google will “rank” your website when someone is searching for something related to what you have written.

-Ranking in Google is a somewhat complicated process, but I’ve written an entire beginner’s guide to ranking in Google right here.
+Ranking in Google is a somewhat complicated process, but I've written an entire beginner's complete guide on how to rank in Google.

 The process of getting free organic traffic from Google can be broken down into a few high level strategies.

-First, you need to write on subjects that people are actually searching in Google for.
-In other words, the smart bloggers do keyword research before they write an article.
+The first step, is research.
+You need to write on subjects that people are actually searching in Google for.
+In other words, you need to target keywords.
+Successful bloggers tend to do keyword research before they write an article.

 This keyword research process will help you know how many people each month are searching for the keywords you are considering writing about.
 For example, I could be all excited about writing an article on the subject of “Spencer Likes Honeycombs”, but at the end of the day no one is searching for that phrase in Google, so I'm not going to get any traffic from Google.